DockterTeagle/myNixOS/README.md

-for the love of God dont use this config, it is only for me and the only reason it is public is so others can help me troubleshoot
+For the love of God dont use this config, it is only for me and the only reason it is public is so others can help me troubleshoot